Auto Claims - Kentucky Farm Bureau

 Will filing a claim increase my premium?

 Every policyholder's situation is unique.
 Depending on your circumstances, your policy may be affected.
-When reviewing your policy, we take many factors into account, including driving record, number of past claims and payout amounts of past claims.
-If you are concerned, please contact your agent.
+When reviewing your policy, we take many factors into account, including driving records, number of past claims and payout amounts of past claims.
+If you are concerned, please contact your KFB Insurance agent.

 Will my policy be cancelled if I file a claim?

 To help keep rates affordable for all KFB members, we must occasionally cancel a policy if a policyholder becomes a high risk.
-For example, by filing multiple claims within a brief period of time, causing an accident while under the influence of alcohol or drugs, or taking unnecessary risks.
-Contact your agent for additional information.
+For example, by filing multiple claims within a brief period of time, causing an accident while under the influence of alcohol or drugs, or taking unnecessary risks, your policy may be considered for cancellation.
+Contact your KFB Insurance agent for additional information.

 If injured in an auto accident, will my auto policy pay for my medical expenses?

 Typically, reasonable and necessary medical treatment is covered under the Personal Injury Protection (PIP) coverage of your auto policy.
-If you carry Personal Injury Protection, it will provide benefits for the driver and passengers in your vehicle, as well as any pedestrians struck by your vehicle.
+If you carry Personal Injury Protection, it will provide benefits for the driver and passengers in your vehicle, and possibly pedestrians struck by your vehicle.

 What if the accident happened outside of Kentucky?
 Who handles the claim?